-This a plan a of the monastery:
+A plan a of the Chilandariou monastery:

 The Katholikon (3) dates from 1303 and was financed by the King Stefan Uros II.
 Mulutin (1282 – 1321).
-Also see the picture in 346 of the Mulitin-tower.
+Also see the picture in post 346 of the Mulitin-tower.

 Under the roof of the Phiale you will find these fresco’s, painted in 1847 by monk Makarios.
 Look at the face of Christ and the “latin”-influences in those days.

-A picture of a wooden roof that supports the “800-year old” vine (Q), which was accordingly planted in 1204.
+A picture of a wooden roof that supports the “800-year old” vine (Q), which accordingly was planted in 1204.
 It is said that the grapes help infertile women and the monastery receives many requests to send them all over the world!

-The hallways are beautifull, but very dangerous:
+The hallways are beautiful, but very dangerous: